 - YAJL for JSON YAJL is a very fast C-based JSON library.
 Here we’re using the Ruby bindings and calling

 - Msgpack The Msgpack project is explicitly designed to be “binary JSON” — smaller, faster, etc — at the expense of human readability/editabilty .
 Again, this used the ruby bindings.

 The benchmark and its results

-I’m interested in how long it takes to serialize and deserialize a single

-	record.
-My primary use-case is sticking a single record into Solr, and then

-	pulling the string representation of that record out and turning it back into
+I’m interested in how long it takes to serialize and deserialize a single record.
+My primary use-case is sticking a single record into Solr, and then pulling the string representation of that record out and turning it back into MARC.

-	MARC.

-	It’s entirely possible that trying to deal with a whole set of MARC records — as

-	a JSON array of marc-in-json objects, or as a set of newline-delimited JSON or

-	Msgpack objects — would yield different results.
-The former is especially

-	interesting, since to parse a large JSON array one needs to use a streaming

-	parser, which will almost certainly have a different profile in both processing

-	and memory use.
+It’s entirely possible that trying to deal with a whole set of MARC records — as a JSON array of marc-in-json objects, or as a set of newline-delimited JSON (or perhaps LDJSON or Msgpack objects — would yield different results.
+The former is especially interesting, since to parse a large JSON array one needs to use a streaming parser, which will almost certainly have a different profile in both processing and memory use.

 The ambitious can see the full source code of the benchmark.

 Note that the following represent only the performance of ruby-marc and the particular serializers used.
 Other platforms or other libraries will certainly give different results!

 Total of 18880 records run 20 times (377,600 serialize/deserialize cycles per method) on my Mac OSX desktop; comparisons are to MARC21-Binary.